rl-institut/oemof-B3/README.md

 ### Build the docs locally

-To build the docs locally, simply install the requirements with
+To build the docs locally, navigate into the docs directory with

-    pip install -r docs/docs_requirements.txt
+    cd docs/

+and simply install the requirements with

+    poetry install -E docs

 and run

     make html